-As with most doctoral programs, the curriculum included in a Ph.D. program in addiction counseling is highly individualized based on each doctoral candidate's chosen field of study.
+As with most doctoral programs, the curriculum included in a Ph.D. program in addictions counseling is highly individualized based on each candidate's chosen field of study.
 However, some common seminar courses might include:

 - Epidemiology of Drug and Substance Abuse